KhushiJaiswal09/KhushiJaiswal09/README.md

 ▬▬▬▬▬▬▬▬▬▬

 In the next 2-5 years, she aspires to solve real-world problems through the innovative use of her skills.
-In addition, help underprivileged students,  in setting their roadmap for a better future and life.
+In addition, help underprivileged students set their roadmap for a better future and life.
 Furthermore, she's looking forward to driving positive social changes regarding climate change, gender neutrality, waste management, etc., through collaborative efforts.

 She'd love the opportunity to work in a cutting-edge innovative, tech-centric, & creator space where she can continue to foster creativity while supporting the organization's growth to expand access and resources for marginalized groups/individuals.